Skip to content

 The command never executes.
 Claude receives the block message and can suggest a safer alternative.

-The blocker follows a “fail closed” principle for its own errors:
+The blocker follows a strict “fail closed” principle:

 • If it can’t parse the hook input JSON, it blocks the command (exit code 2) rather than allowing something it couldn’t inspect.